Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 The notion that people are distinct from one another is next to self-evident.
 In the Western established discourse, this is strongly associated with the existence of a personal "soul" &ndash; the metaphysical essence of a person.

 For instance, Socrates (4th century BC) reasons at length about the indivisibility and individuality of the eternal human soul.
-His cogitations are shown to have practical implications for people, the soul's mortal stewards.
-Socrates challenges his followers to reflect critically on whether their existing notions of purity and honour and so forth are really in the best interests of the soul, and how they might employ reason to become more responsibile stewards.
+And he shows his abstract cogitations have practical implications for his mortal audience, the temporary custodians of their souls.
+Socrates challenges his followers to reflect critically on whether their existing notions of purity and honour and so forth are really in the best interests of their soul, and how they might employ reason to become more responsibile stewards.

 This line of thought passed intact into the theology of the Abrahamic religions (Judaism, Christianity, and Islam).
 Whether God is protrayed as judgemental or forgiving, revelatory or inscrutable, He is nevertheless held to be the author and cultivator of humanity, personally concerned with its fate and foibles.
 Given this interest, each individual must venerate God, both directly and through their behaviour, in order to secure reward for their soul in the afterlife.

-Adherents of these traditions claim that the individuality of the soul is the essential delimitation of personhood.
-In consequence, there flourished a broad scorn of the mortal body, as its miserable limitations and flaws invariably taint the purity of the soul.
+Thus, adherents of prominent Western traditions have claimed that the individuality of the soul is the essential delimitation of personhood.
+In consequence, there flourished a broad scorn for the mortal body, whose miserable limitations and flaws invariably taint the purity of the soul.

 <!-- ========================================================================== -->

-### Persistence of the Broader Soul
+### Individuality Survives

-Despite the gradual but ongoing disengagement from the conventional strictures of organised religion, and despite the abasement of the soul, recapitulations of the above sentiments are still familiar to us today: individuality, personal agency, and the necessity of conquering and controlling our bodies (mind over matter), remain ingrained.
+Despite today's ongoing disengagement from the conventional strictures of organised religion, and despite the concomitant abasement of the soul, recapitulations of the above sentiments are still very familiar: individuality, personal agency, and the necessity of conquering and controlling our bodies (mind over matter), remain ingrained.
 Indeed, they are continually reinforced.

 <div class="expanding_section">
     <a href="#hide_Nietzsche" class="hide" id="hide_Nietzsche">+</a>